kienstra/wordpress-bootstrap/wp-content/plugins/bootstrap-swipe-gallery/readme.txt

 * Works with themes "Bootstrap Ultimate," "DevDmBootstrap3," "evolve," "Unite."
 * Doesn't work with "Customizr," "Inkzine," and "Radiant."
 * Doesn't change the gallery on your page.
 Only creates a pop-up when you click.
 * Don't download if you need to be sure this works.
-This plugin keeps your page load fast by using your Glyphicons.
+This plugin is fast beacuse it uses your Glyphicons.
 You'll see if it works when you activate it and click on a gallery image, though.

 == Installation ==